 Faculty: Faculty of Science and Technology

-Instructor: Dr. Sabine Graf
+Instructor: Dr. Stella George

 Computer Science 605 provides practitioners who have current information technology skills with an understanding of the theory and practice of project management through an integrated view of the concepts, skills, tools, and techniques involved in the management of information technology projects.
 Much of the knowledge needed to manage projects is unique to the discipline of project management.
-Project managers must also have knowledge and experience in general management, and must understand the applicability of the project in order to work effectively with specific industry groups and technologies.
+Project managers must also have knowledge and experience in general management and must understand the applicability of the project in order to work effectively with specific industry groups and technologies.

 COMP 605 focuses on information technology projects.
 While IT project managers are generally selected because of their expertise in information technology, they generally spend more time becoming better project managers, and less time being information technology experts.

 - Unit 0: Overview of the Course

 - Module 1.1—Introduction to Project Management

 - Module 1.3—Project Management Processes